 - is part of a regulated profession which means that they are subject to a complaints process which can include the right to compensation

-There are around 12,000 Scottish solicitors.
+There are over 12,000 Scottish solicitors.
 Most of them work in private practice offering a range of legal services to their clients.
 However, about 30% of Scottish solicitors work for other organisations - some in the public sector such as the government, NHS, and Crown Office and Procurator Fiscal Service, and others in the private sector working for businesses from banks to oil and gas companies.

 All Scottish solicitors can be found on our Find A Solicitor page.
 Only practising Scottish solicitors are entitled to use the Law Society of Scotland ‘Member’ logo.